mercadopago/devsite-docs/guides/in-person-payments/qr-code/stores-pos.en.md

 >
 > Important
 >
-> After April 20th, 2021, Point of Sales can not be created without an assigned store.
+> After April 20th, 2021, Point of Sales cannot be created without an assigned store.

-Once Point of Sale is created, you’ll be able to see the QR files in the _Response_ section, along with other relevant data.
+Once the Point of Sale is created, you’ll be able to see the QR files in the _Response_ section, along with other relevant data.

 ---